July 14, 2025 at 6:30 PM - Regular Board Meeting (New Board)

 Background:

 The board will discuss and review the process for reducing the projected General Fund deficit in FY26 by planning for corrections in FY27 and FY28.
+This will be outline and order of items we will review this fall.

 Attachments: